How To Talk To A Mate About Their Drinking

 Our experts tell us how we can approach that conversation so you’re helping rather than hindering.

 Both Adam and Paul are adamant that timing is key.
-“Make sure you’re both in the right mood, feeling calm, confident and not too emotional.”
-Paul advises.
+Paul advises to “make sure you’re both in the right mood, feeling calm, confident and not too emotional.”

 Don’t try and approach it when you’re both out indulging in a few drinks.
 You may feel more open to discussing it but it could go horribly wrong, explains Adam.